samply/bridgehead/README.md

 sudo git clone https://github.com/samply/bridgehead.git /srv/docker/bridgehead;
 ```

-When using the systemd services we you need to create a bridgehead user for security reasons.
+It is recomended to create a user for the bridgehead service.
 This should be done after clone the repository.
-Since not all linux distros support ```adduser```, we provide a action for the systemcall ```useradd```.
+Since not all linux distros support ```adduser```, we provide an action for the systemcall ```useradd```.
+You should try the first one, when the systm can't create the user you should try the second one.

-//

 ``` shell
 adduser --no-create-home --disabled-login --ingroup docker --gecos "" bridgehead